Peter Stefanovic: Career

 In January 2018, Stefanovic returned to Weekend Today as co-host, alongside Allison Langdon.
-In December 2018, it was announced that Stefanovic would be parting ways with the Nine Network after 15 years.
+In December 2018, he left the Nine Network.

-In May 2019, it was announced that Stefanovic would join Sky News Australia to co-host First Edition with current host Laura Jayes.
+In May 2019, Stefanovic joined Sky News Australia to co-host First Edition with Laura Jayes.
+During an interview on First Edition in May 2024 with an Indigenous Australian teenager who had won a $1 million prize, Stefanovic questioned the teenager about a theft he had been involved in two years earlier.
+The interview was widely condemned, and both Stefanovic and Sky News Australia later apologised.

 Personal life

 Stefanovic is married to journalist and television presenter Sylvia Jeffreys and they have two children.

 Stefanovic was born in Darlinghurst, New South Wales to a Serbian-German father and an Australian mother.
 Stefanovic is the third of four children to mother Jenny.
 His siblings include co-host of Today, Karl Stefanovic, an older sister, and a younger brother Tom, who is a former cameraman for Nine News.